 That mission is why he launched his own law firm in 1973 with a one-man office in downtown Houston.
-Today, Jim Adler & Associates has offices in Houston’s Uptown/Galleria area, Channelview, Dallas and San Antonio, with two dozen attorneys and more than 250 legal support staff.
+Today, Jim Adler & Associates has offices all across Texas in Houston’s Uptown/Galleria area, Channelview, Dallas and San Antonio, with two dozen accident attorneys and more than 250 legal support staff.
 They share Jim Adler’s mission of helping injured Texans get the money they deserve from those who were at fault.

 Family Man, Giving Back